Evacuations ordered in Santa Cruz County ahead of storm, possible mudslides

 Please click this link for information.https://t.co/AbH8c59NDY pic.twitter.com/Vd9Ai2b8aL

+STORM TIMELINE: Here's when heaviest rains, strongest winds are expected in Bay Area

-The National Weather Service is expecting anywhere from eight to twelve inches of rain over the course of the storm.
+Residents are doing all that they can do to take proper safety steps ahead to the storm expected to bring anywhere from eight to twelve inches of rain over the course of the storm, according to the National Weather Service.

+Santa Cruz County homeowner John Selden said," I'm going around cleaning all the gutters and downspouts and just making sure that everything is as good as it can be before the rain comes, obviously we are going to get a lot of wind as well.
+All we can do is prepare as much as I can."

-An atmospheric river will impact the Bay Area Tuesday through Thursday bringing heavy rain and gusty winds, according to ABC7 News meteorologist Drew Tuma.
+According to ABC7 News meteorologist Drew Tuma, An atmospheric river will impact the Bay Area Tuesday through Thursday bringing heavy rain and gusty winds.

 "This is the first real threat this winter for debris flows over our area burn scars from the 2020 wildfire season," Tuma says.